Move to Northern Ireland: for the great outdoors

-Northern Ireland grabbed two spots in a list of the most beautiful UK locations including the Dark Hedges and the Giant’s Causeway.
-Northern Ireland earned four of the ten top spots in Which’s Top UK Areas of Outstanding Natural Beauty 2021 with the Causeway Coast, Strangford Lough, the Antrim Coast & Glens and the Mournes being favourites.
+Northern Ireland has secured two spots in a list of the most beautiful UK locations for its famous Dark Hedges and Giant’s Causeway.
+It also earned four of the ten top spots in Which’s Top UK Areas of Outstanding Natural Beauty 2021, with the Causeway Coast, Strangford Lough, the Antrim Coast & Glens and the Mournes being favourites.

-Northern Ireland isn’t famous for its weather (hint: there’s a reason why it’s so green) but on studying the Numbeo Mid-Year Report 2021, NI Connections discovered that Belfast has the most likeable climate among other major global cities, perfect for an ocean-side BBQ or a day building snowmen alike.
+While Northern Ireland isn’t famous for its weather (hint: there’s a reason why it’s so green), the Numbeo Mid-Year Report 2021 found that Belfast has the most likeable climate among other major global cities, perfect for an ocean-side BBQ or a day building snowmen.

 A Green Future